How To Build An Athletic Physique

 Athletic Female

-Big muscles don’t mean much if you can’t move them fast.
-Athleticism is built on speed and power, not just how much you can lift, but how quickly you can apply that strength when it counts.
-If your workouts are all slow, heavy lifts with zero explosive work, you’re building a body that looks strong but moves like a fridge.
+Big muscles are cool and all, but if you can’t move them fast, they don’t do you much good.
+Athleticism isn’t just about how much weight you can lift, it’s about how quickly you can turn that strength into action.
+If your training is all slow, heavy lifts and zero explosive work, you’re building a statue, not a weapon.
+Strong, sure… but slow.
+And slow doesn’t win.

 Med ball throws football power